Adverbs for Class 7

 Degree of Comparison

 Positive Degree: Adverbs in their simple form, without any comparison.
-For example, Clark quickly solved the challenging math problems.
+For example, Clark quickly solved challenging math problems.

 Comparative Degree: Used when comparing two actions.
 Typically formed by adding "-er" to short adverbs or using "more" before longer adverbs.
-For example, Clark solved the challenging math problems morequickly than his best friend.
+For example, Clark solved the challenging math problems more quickly than his best friend.

 Superlative Degree: Used when comparing more than two actions.
 Typically formed by adding "-est" to short adverbs or using "most" before longer adverbs.
 For example, Among all the students, Clark solved the math challenging problem easily the fastest.